danirus/buildbot-sample-conf/django-simple/README.md

 #### 3.1.2 Create the virtualenvs

-Each slave will run a different combination of Python and Django to cover supported releases of the latter.
-These are the combinations of Python and Django to reproduce:
+Each slave will run a different combination of Python/Django to cover the supported releases of the latter.
+These are the combinations to reproduce:

 * Python 2.7 and Django 1.4
 * Python 2.7 and Django 1.5